tryigit/Android-Life-Knowledge/README.md

 # Battery Life
 The Android kernel is currently reading the battery health information in this file.
+Usually 40-80% and 20-80% charge cycles keep your battery health percentage high.

 ### Battery Value
 ```